|Degree:||Master of Science|

 - Until 15.09. (if applying for the winter semester) or until 15.03. (if applying for the summer semester), proof of first degree or proof of performance can be submitted later.

-Attention: The 15.07. or 15.01. is an exclusion period, i.
-An application for the respective semester after the deadline is no longer possible.
+Attention: The 15.07. or 15.01. is an exclusion period, i.e. an application for the respective semester after the deadline is no longer possible.
 On the other hand, documents can very well be submitted by the second specified deadline.

 After receiving your online application on the Master-Portal, we will contact you by e-mail and let you know the status of your application.